 But, why not create your own group to supplement your marketing efforts in social media?
 Facebook Groups is a great and personal way to communicate with your customers.

 Whether you’re starting to make your own Facebook groups or join one, here are ways where Facebook groups add value to your brand.

 Connects you with real, meaningful audience

 When you’re looking for groups, don’t be disheartened to join a Closed Group.
 The moderators simply want to keep spammers from trolling your community.
-Be happy, actually – it means, that you’re joining a group who shares important and well-to-do discussions.
+Be happy, actually – it means, that you’re joining a group that shares important and well-to-do discussions.
 Show off your professionalism and join in the discussion.